gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    MUST be used for the DTLS protection of any new ULP user message, and SHOULD be switched to for protection of not yet protected user message fragments of partially transmitted user messages.
-Also, after the completion of the DTLS handshake, a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}}.
-To enable the sender and receiver to correctly identify when the old DTLS connection is no longer in use, the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS connection than produced any included DTLS record fragment.
+Also, after the completion of the DTLS handshake, a new SCTP AUTH key will be exported per {{handling-endpoint-secret}}.
+To enable the sender and receiver to correctly identify when the old DTLS connection is no longer in use, the SCTP AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS connection than produced any included DTLS record fragment.

-   The SCTP API defined in {{RFC6458}} has limitation in changing the SCTP-AUTH key until the whole SCTP user message has been delivered.
-However, the DTLS/SCTP implementation can switch the DTLS connection used to protect the user message fragments to a newer, even if the older DTLS connections exported key is used for the SCTP-AUTH.
-And for SCTP implementations where the SCTP-AUTH key can be switched in the middle of a user message the SCTP-AUTH key should be changed as soon as all DTLS record fragments included in an SCTP packet have been protected by the newer DTLS connection.
+   The SCTP API defined in {{RFC6458}} has limitation in changing the SCTP AUTH key until the whole SCTP user message has been delivered.
+However, the DTLS/SCTP implementation can switch the DTLS connection used to protect the user message fragments to a newer, even if the older DTLS connections exported key is used for the SCTP AUTH.
+And for SCTP implementations where the SCTP AUTH key can be switched in the middle of a user message the SCTP AUTH key should be changed as soon as all DTLS record fragments included in an SCTP packet have been protected by the newer DTLS connection.
-   Any SCTP-AUTH receiver implementation is expected to be able to select key on per SCTP packet basis.
+   Any SCTP AUTH receiver implementation is expected to be able to select key on per SCTP packet basis.

    The DTLS/SCTP endpoint timely indicates to its peer when the